 Urbanization and climate change disrupt the local ecosystems of urban environments.
-The threat of global change to insect and wildlife population is compounded by habitat destruction and fragmentation.
+The threat of global change to insect and wildlife populations is compounded by habitat destruction and fragmentation.
 Declines in pollinators and other insects have adverse effects for the plants in urban areas.
 While the Arboretum’s mission focuses primarily on the cultivation and protection of woody plants, we also steward 281 acres of local ecosystems and the biodiversity that they support.

 The Arnold Arboretum is a sanctuary for organisms facing the effects of global change in the Boston area.
-As a human-created garden in an urban environment, we maintain a wide variety of diverse habitats.
+As a human-created garden in an urban environment, we steward a wide variety of diverse habitats.
 To maintain the health and diversity of these habitats, our horticulture staff augments the Arboretum’s ecosystems with a variety of locally-sourced herbaceous species.
 Low-impact maintenance regimes and managed meadows encourage the growth of spontaneous native vegetation.

 Promoting Native Biodiversity

 Beyond growing trees, we are concerned with encouraging native biodiversity and specifically addressing local insect declines.
 Promoting native biodiversity increases ecosystem productivity and creates a resilient and beautiful landscape.
 The areas of our landscape in which we promote native biodiversity have attracted organisms and increased the health of the Arboretum as an urban environment